If you are travelling abroad, make sure that you know the details of your Discovery Bank and Discovery Card travel insurance cover.

 - Before your trip: You are covered for cancellations of pre-paid flights and accommodation if you fall ill or if you are placed in quarantine with the COVID-19 virus in South Africa.

-- During a trip: You are covered for medical expenses if you are diagnosed with the COVID-19 virus while you are on your trip.
+- During a trip: You are covered for medical expenses if you are diagnosed with the COVID-19 virus while you are on your trip, and if no travel warning was issued for your destination country.
 You are also covered for travel expenses if you are delayed due to being quarantined for COVID-19 in your destination country.

 Your travel insurance does not cover the following circumstances: